 Some machines will come with a one step automatic buttonhole system and some witha 4 step buttonhole system.
 The one step is very automatic – you just have to position the foot and start stitching.Machine will do the rest.
 For the 4 step version you will have to be more hands on.
 All the sewing machine manuals will have instructions to make them which are very easy to follow

 Here is what I do to make the buttonholes.

 Some general guidelines in marking buttonholes

 Ensure the distance between the buttons are the same.
 It is usually set at 2-3 .5 inches.But you can decide on the distance in a more customised manner by doing the calculations given below

 How to space the buttonholes on your shirt

 Measure the whole area of the opening where you mean to place the buttonholes.
 Divide this by the buttonholes you require.
-You will get a figure ; say X. Mark your first buttonhole.
-Then mark the next x inches from the first. continue marking like this
+You will get a figure ; This is your X. Mark your first buttonhole.
+Then mark the next buttonhole, x inches from the first.
+Continue marking like this

-Always place a button at the fullest part of the bust. otherwise the opening will gape.
+Always place one button at the fullest part of the bust. otherwise the opening will gape.

 Each buttonhole should be of uniform distance from the edge of the garment opening